DiscourseGraphs/obsidian-lab-example/README.md

 ## Suggestions for how to explore discourse graphs using this example vault

 1. Download this example vault (all plugin "batteries" are included already)
-2. Go through the [[Discourse Graph Sandbox|Welcome]] to get a quick tutorial on how to use discourse graphs to achieve different goal
+2. Go through the [[Welcome|Discourse Graph Sandbox]] to get a quick tutorial on how to use discourse graphs to achieve different goal
 3. Choose a project that you have in mind or in progress
 4. Map out the key questions/claims/evidence for the project using the provided templates
 5. Begin visually organizing your work on a discourse canvas